Cyfrin/aderyn/aderyn_core/templates/mcp-tool-response/node_finder_search.md

 No match found for {{ node_type }}s !
 {% endif %}

-### Tip: Now, use the node summarizer tool to investigate thes nodes
+### Tip: Now, use the node summarizer tool to investigate these nodes